January 8, 2020

 Want to learn more about how your hospital can improve patient, visitor and staff experience with strategic digital signage?

-Join us on January 29 for a free webinar, “Connect with visitors, calm patients and inform staff: Why your hospital’s signage strategy should go digital.”
+Watch this free on-demand webinar, “Connect with visitors, calm patients and inform staff: Why your hospital’s signage strategy should go digital.”